2023 Most Popular Child Development & Family Studies Bachelor's Degree Schools

 While working on their Bachelor's Degree, human development majors at American Military University accumulate an average of around $35,935 in student debt.

-Central Michigan University did quite well in this year’s ranking of the most popular places for human development and family studies students to get a bachelor’s degree.
-It came in at #25 on the list.
+With a ranking of #25, Central Michigan University did quite well on this year’s most popular schools for human development and family studies students working on their bachelor’s degree.
 Located in the distant town of Mount Pleasant, Central Michigan is a public college with a fairly large student population.

 Women make up 96% of the human development majors at the school.